karmatr0n/karmatr0n.github.io/_posts/2022-11-14-ethernet-packets-transmission.md

 Computers use network protocols to transfer data and the basic unit for this is called network packet and I will use ruby and containers to demonstrate how the packet transmission works.

-## What is a network packet and how does it work?
+## What is an ethernet packet and how does it work?

 An [ethernet packet or frame](https://en.wikipedia.org/wiki/Ethernet_frame#Header) is part of a complete network message and carries address information that helps identify its source and destination.
 And